epfl-dlab/GoogleTrendsAnchorBank/README.md

 # Repository structure

-The repository contains two folders, `gtab` and `example`, each described in the `README.md` of the respective folder.
+The repository contains two folders:

+- `gtab` contains the Python code and some required data
+- `example` contains a Jupyter notebook with an easy-to-follow example

 # Installation